AriFordsham/GHCWiki/injective-type-families.md

 Open type families:

 1. When checking equation of an open type family we try to unify its RHS with RHSs of all equations we've seen so far.
-If we succeed this means that this type family is not injective because two non-overlapping equations can produce types that can be unified.
+If we succeed then LHSs of unified equations must be identical under that substitution.
+If they are not identical then we declare that a type family is not injective.

 Closed type families